Ruta8/Klaipeda-apartment-scraper-package/README.md

 This project is a Python package that scrapes https://domoplius.lt/ website for apartments that are for sale in Klaipeda.
 This website was chosen because it lists more apartments in Klaipeda than other real estate websites.
-The package is intended to meet all expected Python package standards: clean code, tests, documentation.
+The package is intended to meet all expected Python package standards such as clean code, documentation, however I'm stil working on tests.

 The Scraper loops through these steps for every page number until it reaches the page_limit, which can be specified when creating a new object based on Scraper class:
 1. Gets BeautifulSoup from a page if it contains apartment listings.